Our 2022 Scholars

 I am currently the president of the SJSU American Society of Mechanical Engineers Section (ASME) and a member of the Biomedical Engineering Society (BMES).
 I joined both clubs my freshman year and have gained a lot of valuable experiences that have helped me in my journey.
 I chose these clubs specifically because I wanted to meet people in my major with similar interests and work on projects where I can apply ideas learned in the classroom.

 I have also been actively involved in the MESA Engineering Program since my freshman year, and have had the opportunity to attend several career enriching activities from resume workshops, networking nights, and industry mixers.
-I just started my second year working as a Peer Advisor for MEP and enjoy being in a position where I can give back to the SJSU community, by helping engineering students find the support and resources they need to succeed.
+I just started my third year working as a Peer Advisor for MEP and enjoy being in a position where I can give back to the SJSU community, by helping engineering students find the support and resources they need to succeed.

 1. What is your dream job?